 Students receiving financial aid must declare a major in an eligible certificate or degree program.
 Students should only register for courses approved for their designated degree plan/catalog year.
 Change of Major requests will be considered.
-Change of Major request forms must be submitted to the student's Enrollment Coach.
-The Enrollment/Resource personnel will change the student major to ensure that the student's new program is tracked for SAP.
+Change of Major request forms must be submitted to the student's enrollment coach or program enrollment coach.

+The enrollment coach will submit the forms to the Office of the Registrar Processing Center for approval and processing of the student's change of major form and to ensure that the student's new program is tracked for SAP.

-Transfer credits that are applicable to the student's degree plan will be counted in both the attempted and completed credits.
+Transfer credits that are applicable to the student's' degree plan will be counted in both the attempted and completed credits.